 This feature also prevents users from accidentally including employees in a transaction if the pay code is not within the period.
 This pay code is not available during transaction entry:

 This new feature helps ensure that pay runs function smoothly, with no mistakes or added steps.
-If you have any issues with this new feature (or any other during your upgrade to Dynamics GP 2018 R2), please reach out to us at firstname.lastname@example.org.
+If you have questions or need some assistance, visit our support page for more help.

 For more helpful tutorials, check out our training videos.